Monoprix: History

 The company was founded in 1932 in Rouen by Max Heilbronn, a son-in-law of Theophile Bader, the founder of Galeries Lafayette.

 In 1991, Monoprix acquired the Uniprix brand after Galeries Lafayette took over Nouvelles Galeries, the parent of Uniprix.

 In 1997, the chain merged with French retailer Prisunic, in a deal that saw Casino Group acquire a 21% stake in the merged company.

 In 2000, Galeries Lafayette, entered into an agreement to sell a 50% interest in Monoprix.
 Casino Group provided Galeries Lafayette with a put option to sell the remaining 50%.
 In 2012, after legal wrangling over the value of the put option, the shareholders of both firms agreed on a sale price of $1.6 billion (€1.2 billion).
 The Autorité de la concurrence, France's competition regulatory body, approved the transaction in 2013, with the condition that the merged group sell 58 stores.
-This allowed the deal to close, making Monoprix a wholly-owned subsidiary of Casino Group.
+This allowed the deal to close, making Monoprix a wholly owned subsidiary of Casino Group.

+On 23 May 2019, Rallye S.A., owner of Groupe Casino, declared bankruptcy protection in an effort to maintain its high debt costs.
+Casino later announced that same day that the bankruptcy would not affect any of their subsidiaries and that operations would continue normally.

+In 2023, Monoprix's parent Casino announced that they have completed a deal to avoid bankruptcy.
+This restructuring procedure would allow for the company to cut high debt and improve recent losses to other rival supermarket corporations.
+In 2024, Casino USA filed for Chapter 15 bankruptcy.

-Monoprix has more than 700 shops in total: most under the Monoprix brand, but also smaller Monop', Monop' Daily, Monop' Station, Monop' Beauty, and Naturalia formats.
+Monoprix currently has more than 700 shops in total: most under the Monoprix brand, but also smaller Monop', Monop' Daily, Monop' Station, Monop' Beauty, and Naturalia formats.
 It has a presence in over 250 towns and cities in France and employs around 21,000 people.